 Assistant Professor of Health Outcomes

-At the University of Texas at Austin, Anton holds a courtesy appointment in the Department of Internal Medicine and is an affiliate of the Center for Psychedelic Research & Therapy at the Dell Medical School.
-Anton is also a faculty affiliate of the Addiction Research Institute at the Steve Hicks School of Social Work and a founding faculty affiliate of the Texas Institute for Sexual and Gender Minority Health Research.
+At the University of Texas at Austin, Anton holds a courtesy appointment in the Department of Internal Medicine and is affiliated with the Livestrong Cancer Institute at the Dell Medical School.
+Anton and is also a faculty affiliate of the Addiction Research Institute at the Steve Hicks School of Social Work and the Texas Institute for Sexual and Gender Minority Health Research.

 Anton received his Ph.D. in health services organization and policy from the University of Michigan where he was a Robert Wood Johnson Foundation Health Policy Research Scholar.
 He received his undergraduate and graduate training in public health from the University of California, San Francisco and Santa Clara University.